 International financial activity involves the payment system, whereby funds are transmitted around the world, and a number of different financial markets: foreign exchange markets, securities markets, debt markets and markets for derivative financial instruments.2 In all of these markets regulators worry about ensuring that the architecture of the systems and markets is sound, and that market participants behave properly.
-The scale of transnational financial activity is such that risks can be transmitted across geographic borders easily, as illustrated by the global financial crisis which began in 2007, so regulators are concerned to limit risk transmission.
+The scale of transnational financial activity is such that risks can be transmitted across geographic borders easily, as illustrated by the global financial crisis (the Great Recession) which began in 2007, so regulators are concerned to limit risk transmission.
 Financial regulators also worry about other issues, such as whether the payment system and the financial markets are being used to launder money derived from illicit sources.
-With respect to these issues financial institutions are regulatory choke-points.
+With respect to these issues financial institutions are regulatory choke-points: institutions want to be able to rely on to report or prevent illicit activity.3